Mountain House Sale - 20-25% OFF

 Avoiding Hurricane Damage: A Checklist for Homeowners [PDF File] – Briefly outlines several actions you can take before a hurricane to limit damage including protecting your home from high winds and flooding.
 Note that many suggestions may require a contractor to perform the work.

-Cleanup of Flood Water – Brief discussion on how to expedite the cleanup process after a hurricane.
+Cleanup of Flood Water – Brief discussion on how to expedite the cleanup process after a hurricane and another article specifically for flooded basements.

 Cleaning and Sanitizing with Bleach after an Emergency – Recommendations on proper mixing and usage instructions to clean and sanitize various items including water, food, mold, etc.